|Title:||The "python" Command on Unix-Like Systems|

 This section does not contain any official recommendations from the core CPython developers.
 It's merely a collection of notes regarding various aspects of migrating to Python 3 as the default version of Python for a system.
 They will hopefully be helpful to any distributions considering making such a change.

 The main barrier to a distribution switching the python command from python2 to python3 isn't breakage within the distribution, but instead breakage of private third party scripts developed by sysadmins and other users.
-Updating the python command to invoke python3 by default indicates that a distribution is willing to break such scripts with errors that are potentially quite confusing for users that aren't yet familiar with the backwards incompatible changes in Python 3.
-For example, while the change of print from a statement to a builtin function is relatively simple for automated converters to handle, the SyntaxError from attempting to use the Python 2 notation in versions of Python 3 prior to 3.4.2 is thoroughly confusing if you aren't already aware of the change:
+Updating the python command to invoke python3 by default indicates that a distribution is willing to break such scripts with errors that are potentially quite confusing for users that aren't familiar with the backwards incompatible changes in Python 3.
+For example, while the change of print from a statement to a builtin function is relatively simple for automated converters to handle, the SyntaxError from attempting to use the Python 2 notation in Python 3 may be confusing for users that are not aware of the change:

 $ python3 -c 'print "Hello, world!"'
 File "<string>", line 1 print "Hello, world!" ^ SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print("Hello, world!")?